-My journey began in 1986.
+In 1986 I began painting for myself.
 Prior to that time, I had been working as an illustrator creating images for magazines, advertising and children’s books.

 The workshop paintings were quite primitive in nature; first scribbles, then imaginary images drawn from a mix of dreams, childhood experiences and what I later came to realize were spiritual and subconscious icons.
 As I continued to paint, the pictures began to open a door, a means by which I could begin to understand my conscious experiences from a different perspective.
 They also pointed toward a path I would eventually follow months later through a time of deep personal loss.